Nonparametric methods for doubly robust estimation of continuous treatment effects: Application

 \section{Application}

 In this section we apply the proposed methodology to estimate the effect of nurse staffing on hospital readmissions penalties, as discussed in the Introduction.
-In the original paper, \textcite{mchugh2013hospitals} used a matching approach to control for hospital differences, and found that hospitals with more nurse staffing were less likely to be penalized; this suggests increasing nurse staffing to help curb excess readmissions.
-However, their analysis only considered the effect of higher nurse staffing versus lower nurse staffing, and did not explore the full effect curve.
+In the original paper, \citet{mchugh2013hospitals} used a matching approach to control for hospital differences, and found that hospitals with more nurse staffing were less likely to be penalized; this suggests increasing nurse staffing to help curb excess readmissions.
+However, their analysis only considered the effect of higher nurse staffing versus lower nurse staffing, and did not explore the full effect curve; it also relied solely on matching for covariate adjustment, i.e., was not doubly robust.

 In this analysis we use the proposed kernel smoothing approach to estimate the full effect curve flexibly, while also allowing for doubly robust covariate adjustment.
-We use the same data on 2976 acute care hospitals as in \textcite{mchugh2013hospitals}; full details are given in the original paper.
-The covariates $\mathbf{L}$ include hospital size, teaching intensity, not-for-profit status, urban versus rural location, patient race proportions, proportion of patients on Medicaid, average socioeconomic status, operating margins, a measure of market competition, and whether open heart or organ transplant surgery is performed.
-The treatment $A$ is nurse staffing hours, measured as the ratio of registered nurse hours to adjusted patient days, and the outcome $Y$ indicates whether the hospital was penalized by due to excess readmissions.
+We use the same data on 2976 acute care hospitals as in \citet{mchugh2013hospitals}; full details are given in the original paper.
+The covariates $\bL$ include hospital size, teaching intensity, not-for-profit status, urban versus rural location, patient race proportions, proportion of patients on Medicaid, average socioeconomic status, operating margins, a measure of market competition, and whether open heart or organ transplant surgery is performed.
+The treatment $A$ is nurse staffing hours, measured as the ratio of registered nurse hours to adjusted patient days, and the outcome $Y$ indicates whether the hospital was penalized due to excess readmissions.
 Excess readmissions are calculated by the Centers for Medicare \& Medicaid Services and aim to adjust for the fact that different hospitals see different patient populations.
 Without unmeasured confounding, the quantity $\theta(a)$ represents the proportion of hospitals that would have been penalized had all hospitals changed their nurse staffing hours to level $a$.
 Otherwise $\theta(a)$ can be viewed as an adjusted measure of the relationship between nurse staffing and readmissions penalties.